suffolklibraries/lgc/content/collections/events/laffas-walk.md

 address_line_2: '13 Market Ln'
 town: Lavenham
 postcode: 'CO10 9QZ'
-cta: 'This event is run by  for more information please get in touch via:'
 ---
 A guided tour around Lavenham exploring the history of the town, the key people and historic architecture.